How to Choose the Right Therapist

 Save Time with Aligned's Free Matching Service

-Aligned therapists are all accredited, insured, and either based in Oxford or available online.
+All Aligned therapists are accredited, insured, and either based in Oxford or available online.

+Can I get therapy without a GP referral?
 Yes.
 You can access both private and NHS Talking Therapies without going through a GP.

+How long will therapy take?
 It depends.
 Some clients feel better in a few weeks; others benefit from longer-term work.

-Absolutely.
+Can I switch therapists if the first one is not right?
+Yes.
 A good therapist will support your decision to find the right fit.
+With Aligned, rematching is free.

-Yes—within clear legal boundaries.
+Is counselling confidential?
+Yes, within clear legal boundaries.
 Your therapist should explain this clearly in session one.

+Can I switch between online and in-person?
 If your therapist offers both, yes.
 Aligned makes it easy to check this upfront.

 Final Thoughts: Your Mental Health, Your Choice